jgyates/genmon/README.md

 ## startgenmon.sh

 startgenmon.sh is a Linux script that is designed to be called at system boot from a crontab job.
 This script can also be called to manually start or stop genmon and genserv.
-This script assumes that the project files are located in the /home/pi/genmon directory.
+The first time you use this script you must change the permissions of the file to make it executable with the following command:

+     sudo chmod 775 startgenmon.sh

 To start genmon and genserv use the following command:

      /home/pi/genmon/startgenmon.sh start